 Now, let’s look at four of the most common additives you will find in nutritional supplements and see exactly why they are used & whether they are safe.

 All forms of maltodextrin are gluten-free, even that which is derived from wheat.
 When it is derived from a wheat source, the gluten is removed.
-However, you should still avoid it if you suffer from Celiac’s disease, so as not to risk any potentially adverse effects.
-Maltodextrin is made through a process known as partial hydrolysis, which breaks down larger molecules into smaller ones.
-What’s left over after this process is a white powder that dissolves in water.
 Because it undergoes hydrolysis, the maltodextrin derived from wheat contains no gluten.
 Hydrolysis breaks up all proteins like gluten.
+However, you should still avoid wheat-based maltodextrin if you suffer from Celiac’s disease, so as not to risk any potentially adverse effects.

 Magnesium stearate is a white, water-insoluble powder made from combining stearic acid with a magnesium ion.
 It is commonly used in nutritional supplements as a binder and a flow agent, as it keeps ingredients together while preventing tablets from sticking to each other or the machines.